AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 However, as usual `operator<<` has to be implemented as nonmember function, which then could call `printOn` inline.
-Note that this means that `operator<<` for class `Stack` is **not** a function template, but an “ordinary” function instantiated with the class template if needed.
+Note that this means that `operator<<` for class `Stack` is **not** a function template, but an "ordinary" function instantiated with the class template if needed.
 It is a _templated entity_, see Section 12.1.

 If we could accept to _declare and define_ friend `operator<<`